Saturday 9th May 2009 ko 15.00

 “How many coppers can you see?” he said, I glanced around and counted around 5.
 “Does that answer your question?” he grimaced.
 That was me told!
 Perhaps the weather put him off!

-We’d driven to Kirkcaldy through a deluge and I’m quite convinced that the only reason the game took place was because it was the deadest of dead rubbers, and their was a trophy to present.
-The pitch was the most waterlogged I’ve ever seen a professional game played on.
-I’ve no doubt that if the game had have been scheduled for any other time it would have been postponed.
-I’d like to tell you that despite the conditions (I’ve put two videos in I recorded) it was a good game to watch, but no it was ever inch as dreadful as the footage would suggest.
+We’d driven to Kirkcaldy through a deluge and I’m quite convinced that the only reason the game took place was because it was the deadest of dead rubbers, and there was a trophy to present.
+The pitch was the most waterlogged I’ve ever seen a professional game played on and I’ve no doubt that if the game had have been scheduled for any other time it would have been postponed.
+I’d like to tell you that despite the conditions (I’ve put two videos in I recorded) it was a good game to watch, but it was every inch as dreadful as the footage would suggest.

 But the game got played, and Raith got to lift the trophy in front of their fans.
 We got to visit a wonderful stadium, and surprise our friend Jim in Edinburgh Royal Infirmary afterwards.